S3-working-group/s3-practical-guide/docs/all.md

 **Concern:** An assumption – or opinion – that doing something (even in the absence of objections) might stand in the way of (more) effective response to an organizational driver.

-**Consent (principle):** *Raise, seek out and resolve objections to decisions and actions,* so that you can reduce the potential for undesirable consequences and discover worthwhile ways to improve.
+**Consent (principle):** **Raise, seek out and resolve objections to decisions and actions,** so that you can reduce the potential for undesirable consequences and discover worthwhile ways to improve.

 **Constituent:** A team (e.g. a circle, team, department, branch, project or organization) who delegate authority to a representative to act on their behalf in other team or organizations.

-**Continuous Improvement (principle):** *Regularly review the outcome of what you are doing, and then make incremental improvements to what you do and how you do it, based on what you learn,* so that you can adapt to changes when necessary, and maintain or improve effectiveness over time.
+**Continuous Improvement (principle):** **Regularly review the outcome of what you are doing, and then make incremental improvements to what you do and how you do it based on what you learn**, so that you can adapt to changes when necessary, and maintain or improve effectiveness over time.

 **Coordination:** The process of enabling individuals or teams to collaborate effectively across different domains to achieve shared objectives.